 35. Don’t gamble away your riches

-Gambling might make you think of casinos or betting shops.
-But it includes scratchcards and a weekly flutter on the lottery.
+Gambling might make you think of casinos or betting shops, but it includes scratchcards and a weekly flutter on the lottery.
 You are more likely to be struck by lightning than you are to win the lottery.
-It’s better to put that weekly couple of pounds into a high-interest savings account and make it your Christmas kitty.
+It’s better to put that weekly couple of pounds into a high-interest savings account and make it your Christmas shopping budget.

 36. Drink less

 We know, we’re taking away all your fun.
-But if you get through a bottle of wine a night or have a couple of pints after work it all adds up, especially as the price of alcohol is rising.
+But if you get through a bottle of wine a night or have a couple of pints after work, it all adds up.
+Alcohol isn’t cheap!
 Cutting down to just one pint instead of two after work can save you almost £20 a week.
 One bottle of wine every other night, instead of every night will save at least £10.
 Need to save some money quick?
 Try going teetotal…

 37. Make your own fun

-There are loads of ways to entertain the kids in the home for very little or even for free.
+There are loads of ways to entertain the kids and save money in your home.
 Recycle old paper by letting them draw and make collages on the other side.
 Make anything you can out of leftover packaging.
 Add a little glue and paint to some cut-up cereal boxes and they can create some great 3D pictures.
 Make your own ice lollies and sweet treats.
 It’s fun and a lot cheaper than buying them in the supermarket.

 38. Don’t spend more for the garden

-Almost everything you need for the garden can be had from household products and waste.
+Almost everything you need for the garden can be made from household products and waste.
 Don’t buy new garden pots – re-use old colanders, teapots, or even old terracotta chimneys you find lying around.
-Great compost can be made from vegetable leftovers from your kitchen.
+Great compost can be made from vegetable leftovers.
 You can also make your own weedkillers from washing up liquid, water and vinegar.

 40. Only run full washing machines and dishwashers

 We know you’re not supposed to overfill them, but running them half-empty defeats the purpose.
 Both dishwashers and washing machines use the same amount of water and heat, no matter how full they are.
 Get your money’s worth by filling them up as much as you can before they are overfull and won’t work properly.
-This will save you money in the long run and it’s better for the planet.
+This will save money in your home, and it’s better for the planet.

 41. Make sure you’re signed up to your supermarket loyalty scheme

-You’ve got to get the most out of your shopping fidelity points, offered by the likes of Tesco (Clubcard) and Sainsbury’s (Nectar).
+You’ve got to get the most out of your shopping loyalty points, offered by the likes of Tesco (Clubcard) and Sainsbury’s (Nectar).
 But before you get the most out of them, you’ve got to get them.
-Sign up for the card your supermarket offers and start earning points ASAP.
+Sign up for the card your supermarket offers and start earning points to save money in your home ASAP.
 If they don’t have a loyalty scheme (like Asda, Lidl and Aldi), don’t worry about changing supermarket – as long as you are getting cheaper prices, it’s probably worth sticking with the supermarket you know and love.

 42. Buy household items in bulk

-Buy toilet paper, detergent and other household items in bulk from a wholesale supermarket, or from your regular supermarket when there is a special offer.
+Save money in your home by buying toilet paper, detergent and other household items in bulk from a wholesale supermarket, or from your regular supermarket when there is a special offer.
 Try specialist stores for cheaper prices.
-You may think Wilkinson is bit grotty, but they have super-cheap toiletries and household items.
+You may think Wilko is bit grotty, but they have super-cheap toiletries and household items.

 43. Keep your freezer stocked